luisfelipefurlan/dojot-module-nodejs/README.md

 Common library to be used in dojot modules.

+**Attention**: As of version v0.2, this library no longer has integration with the old "auth" service, but with the "keycloak" service.
+Be aware that the environment variables `KEYCLOAK_USER` and `KEYCLOAK_PASSWORD` will probably have to be passed to services that use this library.
+This user should be able to get the existing realm lists from keycloak.

 ## Overview

 This library is intended to handle all the necessary operations that a service